 Of course, that story omits a lot.
 Somehow, Modernism has to inherit the Enlightenment.
 Somehow, it has to discover the solitary individual and the mask of a clown.
 Somehow, it needs narratives strange enough to look romantic or surreal.

 Jean Antoine Watteau notably initiates the Rococo by stripping back the late Baroque's cool tones and extravagant narratives.
-One sees a greater sympathy for men and women reduced to musicians and carnival attractions.
+One sees a greater sympathy for men and women reduced to musicians, soldiers, and carnival attractions.
 One sees his virtuoso displays of red, black, and white chalk that stretch the precision and tonal range of quick sketches.
 Jean-Siméon Chardin gives the melancholy of that passing show metaphysical foundations, with still life that grows coarse and slippery around the edges.
 Jean-Baptiste Greuze roots serious narrative in simple households.
 Women, even aside from Marie Antoinette, enter the picture, including a meticulous depiction of marine life from Anne Vallayer-Coster, who somehow survives the Revolution with her head on her shoulders.

 The Frick has a special fondness for that era.
 It has put all these artists on view in the recent past.
 Now it shows a single artist who may seem incapable of any of the above—spontaneity or melancholy, naturalism or feminism, empathy or cold science.
 Yet it also shows a man able to absorb every one of these influences in the course of nearly a century.
 Is there anything left at the core, however?
 The whole question may hint at what makes Boucher halfway interesting.